-The serious incident should then be reported ASAP to the Principal and to the O. H.S.
-Manager, so that the incident or accident reporting procedure can by actioned.
+The serious incident should then be reported ASAP to the Principal and to the WHS manager so that the Incident or Accident procedure can be actioned and monitored.

-A written record is kept by the W.H.S Manager of Incidents and Accidents.
+A written record is kept by the WHS Manager of incidents and accidents.

-Where applicable, all serious incidents and accidents will be investigated in accordance with the guidelines for procedural fairness.
+All serious incidents will be investigated in accordance with the guidelines for procedural fairness as per the Complaints and Grievances Policy and the Code of Conduct.

-See procedures for Accident and Incident Reporting, available from Administration.
+See procedures for accident and incident reporting.